devji0408/Machine-Learning-Lab/README.md

-# 🤖 Machine Learning Lab Programs
+# 🤖 Machine Learning Projects Repository

-This repository contains implementation of fundamental Machine Learning algorithms using Python and Scikit-learn.
+This repository contains a collection of Machine Learning algorithms and real-world mini projects implemented using Python and Scikit-learn.
-All programs are written with proper structure including dataset creation, training, testing, and evaluation.
+It covers both **Supervised** and **Unsupervised Learning** techniques along with practical applications.

 ---

 ## 📚 Topics Covered

-### 🔹 Supervised Learning Algorithms
+### 🔹 Supervised Learning

 * Linear Regression
 * Logistic Regression